-Classics at Somerville is a large and flourishing subject, with students from a wide variety of backgrounds and schools reading for all the different degrees involving Classics.
+Classics at Somerville is a large and flourishing subject, with students from a wide variety of backgrounds and schools reading for all the different degrees involving Classics, including students who have not studied Latin or Greek before.

 The College library has an outstanding collection of books and journals in all classical subjects; there are several travel funds (many donated by or in memory of classicists formerly at Somerville) dedicated to providing travel grants to students visiting Greece, Italy and other centres of Greek and Roman civilisation.
 The Ashmolean Museum, a few minutes’ walk from Somerville, contains an invaluable collection for archaeologists.
 Nearby is the Sackler Library, a specialist classics library housed in a magnificent new building in St John Street.